bengordonfraser/cloudtools/README.md

 ```
 This adds a `cloudtools` alias into the shell which authorises with AWS using the key pair from the auth script.
 Calls can then be issued to any GCP or AWS command as follows.

-The GCP service account authorization happens in the `docker_entrypoint.sh` script.

 #### Usage examples